JMCov/data-structures-and-algorithms/javascript/hashTable/README.md

   - Arguments: key
   - Returns: Index in the collection for that key

+- Write a function called repeated word that finds the first word to occur more than once in a string

 ## Approach & Efficiency

 We looked through the demo and used ChatGPT to help understand certain aspects of hash tables.

 BigO for time is O(1)
+BigO for space is O(n)

+Hash map Function

+BigO for time is O(n)
 BigO for space is O(n)

 ## Solution